What causes stress at work and what can you do to manage your stressors?

 In the workplace, we all need sufficient motivational pressure (targets, deadlines) to push us to perform.

 Too little, we can become bored and distracted, too much and we are in danger of burnout.
-Each of us has a unique optimal performance or goldilocks zone where the pressure is just right.
+Each of us has a unique optimal performance zone where the pressure is just right; I call it our goldilocks zone.

-Being under pressure is not unusual at work.
-Perhaps you are currently working to a tight deadline, juggling a number of deliverables, dealing with a complex task/decision or being asked to do something you don’t feel particularly comfortable or confident with.
+Pressure is not unusual at work.
+You could say it is inherent to some degree in every job.
+Perhaps you are currently working to a tight deadline, juggling a number of deliverables, dealing with a difficult task/person or being asked to do something you don’t feel particularly comfortable or confident with.

 If it all feels challenging yet manageable, you are in the stretch zone.